altafjava/hibernate-interview-preparation/README.md

 26. @Id

-    Each entity bean has to have a primary key, which you annotate on the class with the @Id annotation.
+    Each entity bean has to have a primary key, which we annotate on the class with the @Id annotation.
 We can use this annotation either in a field or in a setter method.

 27. @GeneratedValue